Compare loans to buy an existing business

 Loans to buy established businesses are not as straightforward as getting a business loan for a company you're already running.
 There are several factors you'll need to consider before you begin the loan application process.
 These include:

 • How much money will you need?
-You'll have to work out how much money you need to borrow.
-If you borrow too much, you'll be paying more in interest than you need to.
+Consider all the costs involved in buying and running the business.
+If you borrow too much, you'll pay more in interest than you need to.
 If you borrow too little, you won't have enough to cover your costs.
-As a result, you may need to apply for a second loan.
-You need to take into consideration all the costs involved.
-If relevant, you'll also have to ensure you have enough capital to keep your business going.

 • Do you have a sound business plan?
 It's not just about buying the business – it's also about how you'll manage it.
 The lender will want to know your plan.
 You should be able to demonstrate how the business will manage expenditure and income, how it will achieve profitability and how long this will take.

 • Have you considered your application timeline?
 It can take anywhere from hours to months to qualify for a business loan.
-You need to consider whether you'll get funding when you want it.
-This may be a consideration if the timeline to buy the business is tight.
-You should take into account how long lenders take to process loan applications.
-Bank loans generally take longer, sometimes even months.
-However, alternative lenders have faster approval and processing times.
-You could even receive funds the same day or the next working day.
+You need to consider whether you'll get funding when you want it, particularly if the timeline to buy the business is tight.
+You can ask a commercial broker or a lender directly to find out average approval times.

 Where can I take out a loan to buy a business?